oracle/truffleruby/doc/contributor/profiling.md

 This feature can also be used to generate a flame graph with detailed require timings:

-`$ jt profile --experimental-options --cpusampler --cpusampler.Mode=roots --metrics-profile-require=detail -e 'require "rubygems"'`
+`$ jt profile --metrics-profile-require=detail -e 'require "rubygems"'`